andreLDias/andreLDias/README.md

 ## :wave: Who am I?
 My name is André Dias but everyone knows me as Deco.
 I'm a brazilian fullStack web developer, interested in learning new technology, languages and tools.
 As a developer, my goal is to keep things simple.
 The machine will always understand my code so my goal is to make people understand it as well (even non tech people!).
-I want to leave a legacy and be immortal.

 ## :eyes: Interests
 * WebApps